MurawskiC1/SwiftResearch2025/ReadMe.txt

 Create Image Processing and Machine Learning Labels

-    1.Processing Images and Create ML by running ImageRecognition file
+    1.Processing Images and Create ML by running proccess_images file 2.ImageRecognition will create a machine learning algorithm to classify 3.Generate_ml_to_csv creates a csv that labels bursts based off machine learning